snap-one/docs-driverworks-xml/source/includes/30_actions/_10-action.md

 [`<actions>`][1]

-The property element contains the driver’s XML that defines an individual Property displayed in Composer Pro.
+The property element contains the driver’s XML that defines an individual Action displayed in Composer Pro.

 ### Example